emily876/Latest-news-update/README.md

 # Latest-news-update
-A python program to fetch latest news from the API
+A python program to fetch the latest news and listen to them too !!